Peaceful Heart Teachers

 In 2013 I couldn't quiet the desire to create a yoga-based preschool, so at the last minute I walked into my current yoga studio space, loved it immediately, and began Peaceful Heart.
 It's been our home since, even though the preschool got to wander for a few years during the covid-19 pandemic, so that the children could spend the majority of their time outside.

 Since then, our yoga-based preschool has offered many Missoula children the "peace breath" and "jiggle like jelly" and asked of them to courageously look inward, and to face social problem head on with clear communication and an open heart.
-Miss Katie joined during the tumultuous 2020 school year where we created a small kindergarten class in my backyard, and Miss Tiahna joined as the preschool's assistant teacher in 2021.
-Miss Celia is joining us for the 2023 school year to co-teach a Reggio Emilia-inspired program with Miss Katie.
 Summer camps, adult and family yoga classes, Craniosacral therapy sessions, prenatal yoga and more have followed, and there will be more offerings as my explorations take me deeper into understanding and supporting children and their grown-ups.

 My perspective on preschool / How my classroom feels